Recently updated on July 24th, 2023 at 10:04 am

 Now we can see why the smart money cares about end mill performance.

-Another question we asked on our survey was which coatings you prefer to purchase.
+Another question we asked on our survey was which tool coatings you prefer to purchase.
 Coatings can increase the performance of end mills considerably in terms of Tool Life and Material Removal Rates, so it’s no surprise that coatings are very popular.
 Here are your choices:

 The most popular coatings are TiAlN, TiN, and AlTiN.